SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

     > In the **Tell us about the work you do** window, click on **Skip**.

-    >**Note**: Please ensure that Docker engine is in running state before proceeding to the next step.
+    >**Note**: Please ensure that the Docker engine is in a running state before proceeding to the next step.

 1. Navigate back to **Visual studio code** window and navigate to **miyagi/ui/typescript** right - click in cascading menu, select **Open in integrate Terminal**.